amrutakamat16/amrutakamat16.github.io/_posts/2017-02-18-sample-link-post.md

 ---
 2017-02-27

+<b>GOAL:</b>

 For storing the workflows we are currently exploring possible options of graph databases.

+<b>POSSIBLE SOLUTIONS:</b>

 I have looked into the Neo4J graph database which provides us an option of storing DAGs in the form of nodes and relationships between them.
 It uses the Cypher query language.
+Neo4j database basically because it has an option of storing data within the nodes.
+It can fetch data much faster than a relational database.
+Also one node can be a part of many DAGs thus removing the possiblity of duplication which would have been the case with relational database.

+<b>CONCLUSION:</b>

 I have added all my findings to the issue created on github.
 [Link](https://github.com/airavata-courses/spring17-workload-management/issues/3)